Radiolab - Everybody's Got One

 They can look at them independently.

-And so I took a picture of the gradient and I asked Jerry, who is running the lab.
+And so I took a picture of the gradient and I asked Jerry, who was running the lab, I said,

 He saw these cells, sort of a bubbling cauldron of cells.